 About the Authors

-Aparna Ahuja, MD, is the chief medical officer at T2 Biosystems, providing leadership and strategic direction for medical, clinical, scientific, and regulatory activities.
+Aparna Ahuja, MD, is the former chief medical officer at T2 Biosystems, providing leadership and strategic direction for medical, clinical, scientific, and regulatory activities.
 Ahuja possesses extensive global experience in laboratory medicine and medical device-in vitro diagnostics.
 Most recently, she served as worldwide vice president, Medical Affairs at Becton Dickinson, where she was responsible for global medical leadership, setting and leading the strategy for medical affairs, clinical development, and key opinion leader engagement in support of new product development, lifecycle management, and compliance.
 Prior to Becton Dickinson, Ahuja held a variety of roles in clinical practice, research, academia and IVD, where she has been focused on continuous improvement and innovation in diagnostics, stressing precision, and rapid turnaround times.
 A certified auditor with ISO 15189 & College of American Pathologists, Ahuja has successfully led and guided pathology laboratories through audits and inspections from CAP, ISO 15189, ANVISA, CDC, and the FDA.
 She is an active member of the American Association of Clinical Chemistry (AACC), College of American Pathologists (CAP), American Society of Microbiology (ASM), Clinical and Laboratory Standards Institute (CLSI), European Federation of Clinical Chemistry and Laboratory Medicine (EFLM), and serves as Chair of AACC New Jersey section, vice-chair of CLSI’s Expert Panel, chair of the Corporate Advisory Board AACC, and Scientific Advisory Board member of PainCare Labs.
 As an ardent speaker, she presents at international laboratory medicine conferences and has many peer-reviewed publications to her credit.

-Devon McCleary, PharmD, is a pharmacist and medical information specialist at T2 Biosystems.
+Devon McCleary, PharmD, is a pharmacist and former medical information specialist at T2 Biosystems.
 McCleary’s career has focused on providing individualized care to patients and accurate information to aid in the clinical decision-making process for medical professionals.
 Her position supports the Medical Affairs team through research, writing, and collaboration with field specialists to provide evidence-based and nonpromotional information regarding diagnostic devices.

 1. Buehler SS, Madison B, Snyder SR, et al. Effectiveness of practices to increase timeliness of providing targeted therapy for inpatients with bloodstream infections: a laboratory medicine best practices systematic review and meta-analysis.
 Clin Microbiol Rev. 2016;29(1):59-103.